ChartsOrg/Charts/README.md

 So this means that a lot of people need this library, which is a big reason to contribute!
 Please see the "help" section :)

+## Usage

+In order to correctly compile:
+1. Drag the `Charts.xcodeproj` to your project
+2. Go to your target's settings, hit the "+" under the "Embed Frameworks" section, and select the Charts.framework

 ## Help

 If you like what you see here, and want to support the work being done in this repository, you could: